 Terry returns to the UK and gets some disappointing news.

-I was sitting on the veranda outside my barrack room at El Adem airfield counting the weeks I had been there.
-I shook my head and gave a sigh before looking at the address on the envelope, double-checking to make sure every detail was correct.
-It was the seventh time I had written to Jane and I couldn't understand why she hadn't replied to any of my letters.
-I drank the last drop of lager from my can of Amstel and threw the can into a bin that was outside the next room.
+Terry had moved from the transit huts at El Adem airfield into the barracks proper.
+He was sitting on the veranda outside his room counting the weeks he had been there.
+He shook his head and gave a sigh before looking at the address on the envelope, double-checking to make sure every detail was correct.
+It was the seventh time he had written to Jane and he couldn't understand why she hadn't replied to any of his letters.
+He drank the last drop of lager from his can of Amstel and threw the can into a bin outside the next room.

 "What for, I've got another case of Amstel in my locker?"